nikolaos-mavromatis/etf-data-analysis-dashboard/README.md

 # SPY: A data analysis project on a popular ETF

-The **goal** of this project is to analyze stock data (ticker: `SPY`) and create a dashboard in Metabase.
+The **goal** of this project is to analyze stock data (ticker: `SPY`) and create a Streamlit dashboard.

 ## Project Description
 ### Tools Overview

 - **Alpha Vantage**: Free API for historical stock data.
-- **DuckDB**: Lightweight, fast, and embedded database for analytical workloads.
+- **Plotly**: Open-source data visualization library for beautiful, interactive dashboards.
-- **Metabase**: Open-source BI tool for creating interactive dashboards.
+- **Streamlit**: Open-source tool for creating web apps.
+Integrates seamlessly with Plotly.

 ### Steps Overview
-1. Fetch historical stock data using Alpha Vantage.
+- [x] Fetch historical stock data using Alpha Vantage.
-2. Store the data in DuckDB.
-3. Connect Metabase to DuckDB.
-4. Add current trading price
+- [ ] Add current trading price
-5. Start with 5 basic interactive plots in Metabase:
+- [x] Start with 5 basic interactive plots:
     1. How has the closing price of SPY changed over time?
     2. What is the daily trading volume of SPY?
     3. What are the daily price movements?